w3f/w3f-education/docs/Rust/section3/ownership.md

 // We cannot use `x` here!
 ```

 In terms of ownership, the *variable `x`* is owned by this scope, defined by curly brackets, until the end of the scope.
-From here, the Rust compiler handles the the de-allocation of memory in a safe manner.
+From here, the Rust compiler handles the de-allocation of memory in a safe manner.

-Ownership gets more complex when dealing with values that aren't defined at compile-time.
+Ownership gets more complex when dealing with values not defined at compile-time.
 For more information on the complexities of ownership, read the [Rust book's explanation](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html).

 ## Try it out!